Aw4is/JavaScript-Dice-and-Tile-game/README.md

 # Dice and Tile Game using JavaScript

+About:
+- Project for me to learn JS

 Contains two games:

 1. A simple two-player dice game similar mechanics to blackjack